-Team members are defined as the three (3) student attorneys, three (3) student witnesses and up to four (4) alternates, which include the timekeeper(s).
-During the trial, the participating team members may use computers, cellular telephones, or other devices to facilitate communication among themselves.
+Team members are defined as the three (3) student attorneys, three (3) student witnesses and up to three (3) alternates, which include the timekeeper(s).
 Non-participating alternates who are not serving as a timekeeper shall not talk to, signal, electronically communicate with, or coach their teams during trial.